Flaventino/Movies/README.md

 N.B :

-- At this moment (2024/07/03) the second stage of the project is on progress.
+- At this moment (2024/07/06) the third stage of the project is on progress.
-- So at this stage, no interactions with any database nor cloud features has been implemented in the 'main' (This part is under development...)
+- So at this stage, scraped data are available in a locally hosted database of `sqlite` type but not on a the cloud.

 `<h2>` RUNING THE SCRAPER Running the scraper is quite easy.